Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 * The navigation links allow the shopper access to all sections to facilitate navigation across the website.

-* The shopping bag icon changes, reflecting the current status.
+* The shopping cart icon changes, reflecting the current status.
 The current shopping amount is displayed for the shopper.

 * Wishlist allows shoppers to create personalized collections of products they want to buy and save them in their user account for future reference.